 - Directly incurred salary costs.
 The award can be used to support the employing institution's salary costs of the Applicant for the duration of the award - Estates and indirect costs.
-The award can include the employing institution's estate and indirect costs incurred as a result of direct staff costs. - Travel and research costs.
-The Academy will pay for travel for an induction in Brussels at the start of the fellowship.
-In addition, applicants are welcome to set out costs for potential travel and field research costs, including workshops in countries where the International Crisis Group operates.
+The award can include the employing institution's estate and indirect costs incurred as a result of direct staff costs. - Relocation, travel and research costs.
+The Academy will pay for reasonable relocation costs if required to be based close to C40s' London office or travel into its office regularly (2-3 times a week).
+In addition, applicants are welcome to set out costs for potential travel and field research costs, including workshops in countries where C40 operates. - Accommodation.
+The Academy will pay up to £2,000 per month for accommodation if required.

 Funding will be provided on the Full Economic Costing (FEC) basis primarily to cover the salary of the Applicant.
-In this call there is no requirement, expectation or funding for the award holder to relocate internationally to be based at an International Crisis Group office.
+The Innovation Fellow will be expected to spend their time in the Conciliation Resources office and/or other mutually agreed sites.